ricardoom/dominotrono/content/_index.md

   # - /features/git.md

 ---
 Hello!
 My name is Ricardo Galvez.
 I am a cross-functional designer committed to designing and implementing accessible interfaces and functional designs.
-I am well-versed in user experience design and front-end development, with over 15 years of experience.
+I am well-versed in user experience design and front-end development.